inesyra/inesyra.github.io/_posts/2021/2021-07-11-consistency-is-dead-long-live-consistency.markdown

 However, the disadvantages weighed heavily and boy did I regret the decision.
 - The code looked out of place since it broke existing consistency
 - It increased code opacity by introducing new concepts.
-The multithreading topic in Android is too vast and newer libraries aimed to overcome past drawbacks at the cost of introducing newer and newer ideas.
+The multithreading topic in Android is too vast and newer libraries aim to overcome past drawbacks at the cost of introducing newer and newer ideas.
 If I were to rewrite the same code with a better solution I would opt for an Executor + runOnUiThread.
 - It increased the burden on other programmers to familiarize themselves with foreign code